omspradippatil/OM-TOOLS/README.md

 ## ⭐ Show Your Support

-If you find this project helpful, please give it a **⭐ star** on GitHub!
+If you find this project helpful, please give it a **⭐ star** on GitHub or consider [supporting me](https://ompradippatil.netlify.app/donate)!

 ---